BinaryMuse/battlenet/README.md

     Battlenet::API::Realm.status :realm => ["Nazjatar", "Shadowsong"]
      # => "http://us.battle.net/api/wow/realm/status?realm=Nazjatar&realm=Shadowsong"

 Calls to the methods return an array of Hashes, and each hash contains the data for the queried resources.
-The attributes can be accessed via Strings or Symbols (you can set this to Strings only via `Battlenet::API.set_option`, see below).

 **Note**: This is all subject to change depending on how Blizzard architects the rest of their API.